Skip to content

 • Open year round and daily.
 May through September from 9AM to 6PM, and the rest of the year from 9am to 4.30PM

 • Getting there: We took the train from Prague to Kutna Hora Hlavni Nadrazi (h.ln) train station which was an hour away.
 We then took a small local train to Sedlec to visit the ossuary and then a bus into town (15 minutes).
-There’s a visitor’s center by the ossuary and they told us which bus to take, departure times and where to get off.
+There’s a visitor’s center by the ossuary.
+They told us which bus to take, departure times and where to get off.

 • Visitors can also get off the Kutná Hora Město (town center) station or take buses from Prague which stop at the main bus station and is a short walk into the town center.
 There are also many guided day trip tours from Prague to Kutna Hora